br2490/ISLE-Multi-Environment/README.md

     - `cd ../prod`
     - `docker-compose up -d`
     - etc.
-* For the **ALL** environments:
+* For **ALL** environments:
 11. Instantiate Islandora on the respective ISLE-apache containers:
     - Note you are running this for each environment, and will need to replace the name of the container:
     - Where CONTAINER_SHORT_ID in this repository's example is `dev`, `stage`, and `prod`
     - `docker exec -it isle-apache-{CONTAINER_SHORT_ID} bash /utility-scripts/isle_drupal_build_tools/isle_islandora_installer.sh`

 12. To remove an environment:
-    - In the folder of the environment destroy (contains docker-compose.yml): `docker-compose down -v`
+    - In the folder of the environment to destroy (contains docker-compose.yml): `docker-compose down -v`
 13. To remove the master Proxy and Portainer
     - In the main folder (contains docker-compose.yml): `docker-compose down -v`
+14. To remove the Ingress `proxy` network:
+    - `docker network rm proxy`

-**Visit http://portainer.isle.localdomain and review out the running stacks, logs, etc.**
+**Visit http://portainer.isle.localdomain to review the running stacks, logs, etc.**

 ## Important Notes, Ports, Pages and Usernames/Passwords
 @SEE: https://github.com/Islandora-Collaboration-Group/ISLE